NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/Disturb-Event-Detailed-Lesson/Disturb-Event-Detailed-Lesson.md

 <div id="ds-dataTip" markdown="1">

 **Definition:** The **Palmer Drought Severity Index** is a measure of soil moisture content.
-It is calculated from soil available water content,precipitation and temperature data.
+It is calculated from soil available water content, precipitation and temperature data.
 The values range from **extreme drought** (values <-4.0) through **near normal** (-.49 to .49) to **extremely moist** (>4.0).

 </div>

-Bonus: There are several other commonly used drought indices.
-The
-<a href="http://drought.unl.edu/Planning/Monitoring/ComparisonofDroughtIndices.aspx" target="_blank"> National Drought Mitigation Center </a>
-provides a comparison of the different indices.

-This interactive plot shows the Palmer Drought Severity Index from 2006 through the latest available 2026 data for Colorado.
+View the <a href="https://www.ncei.noaa.gov/access/monitoring/historical-palmers/" target="_blank">NOAA Historical Palmer Drought Indices</a> page to view an interactive plot showing the Palmer Drought Severity Index for the continental U.S.

-<iframe title="Colorado Palmer Drought Severity Index animation, 2006-2026" width="800" height="650" frameborder="0" scrolling="no" src="colorado-pdsi-2006-2026.html"></iframe>

-Palmer Drought Severity Index for Colorado 2006-2026.
-Source: National Ecological Observatory Network (NEON) based on
-<a href="https://www.ncei.noaa.gov/access/monitoring/historical-palmers/" target="_blank">NOAA National Centers for Environmental Information Palmer Drought Severity Index divisional data</a>.

 #### Questions
-Use the figure above to answer these questions:
+Use the webpage above to answer these questions:

-1. In this dataset, what years are **near normal**, **extreme drought**, and **extreme wet** on the Palmer Drought Severity Index?
+1. In this dataset, what years are **near normal**, **extreme drought**, and **extreme wet** for Colorado on the Palmer Drought Severity Index?
-1. What are the patterns of drought within Colorado that you observe using this Palmer Drought Severity Index?
+2. What are the patterns of drought within Colorado that you observe using this Palmer Drought Severity Index?
-1. What were the drought conditions immediately before the September 2013 floods?
+3. What were the drought conditions immediately before the September 2013 floods?

 Over this decade and a half, there have been several cycles of dry and wet periods.
 The 2013 flooding occurred right at the end of a severe drought.